This is where the bowel slows down or stops moving.

 Rabbits are highly sensitive about their companions, people and places, as they are herd animals which get very attached to those around them and their territory.

-It is very stressful for a bunny to change environments, as they are territorial.
+It is very stressful for a rabbit to have a change of environment

 The signs of bowel stasis are when the rabbit stops eating, and when the droppings are tiny hard balls, or none at all.

 This is serious, and may lead to death.

 Keep your rabbit warm and comfortable.
 Leave bunny with its companions.

 Give copious fresh hay, and whatever treats it enjoys, such as parsley, bock-choy etc. to encourage eating.